mathisbot/homomorph-rust/README.md

 Our system targets bits.
 If we want to deal with integers, floats, strings, ... we need to extend the system.
 We can easily take advantage of the intuitive binary representation of objects in computers.

-Let's have a look at the implemation of an integer.
+Let's have a look at how to implement the system for integers.

 #### Addition

-Proceeding in a similar way to a processor, we can reduce the addition of integer ciphers (i.e. lists of bit ciphers) to the application of serial logic gates to the bits.
+Proceeding in a similar way to a processor, we can reduce the addition of integer ciphers (i.e. lists of ciphered bits) to the application of serial logic gates to the bits.
 It's then easy to find the Boolean function relating to the application of these gates.
-One can notice that the AND gate corresponds to multiplying two ciphers, XOR to adding two ciphers, and OR adding the sum and the product of two ciphers.
+One can notice that the AND gate corresponds to multiplying two ciphers, XOR to adding two ciphers, and OR to adding the sum and the product of two ciphers.

 By playing with the same adder patterns that are in our ALU, we can easily recreate a working addition for our ciphers.